Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Numerical simulations

-To compute the discrete Fourier transform, we choose $n=2^l$, $l=10,\ldots, 20$ in Theorem \ref{tm:intro0} and then apply the FFT to the samples $f^{a,b}_{h,n}$.
-The FFT is taken from the Julia package \texttt{FFTW.jl} with $64$-bit floating point arithmetics.
-The package provides a binding to the \texttt{C} library FFTW \cite{FFTW}.
+To compute the discrete Fourier transform, we choose $n=2^l$, $l=10,\ldots, 20$ and then apply the FFT to the samples $f^{a,b}_{h,n}$.
+The FFT is taken from the Julia package \texttt{FFTW.jl} that provides a binding to the \texttt{C} library FFTW \cite{FFTW}.